Sharp Brains: Brain Fitness and Cognitive Health News

 Brain researchers use the term “consolidation” for the process whereby short-term memory gets made more permanent.

 Here, I would like to discuss some aspects of consolidation that many people may not know about: why sleep is so important, why memory must be practiced, and how testing promotes consolidation.
-Read the rest of this entry »
+[Read more…] about Improve Memory with Sleep, Practice, and Testing

 A Brain Fitness Vacation